fahadmapari/tss-gaming-server/readme.md

 GET
 `auth/google/url`

-it will generate and return google auth url which you can put in button/a tag
+it will generate and return google auth url which you can put in a button/a tag

 ---